AkhilMovva/Inanutshell/README.md

 inanutshell1 is a django package with templates, models, views and forms AND NEED TO UPDATE API KEYS AND MONGODB SRV

-First you need to install virtual enviroment and then libraries from requirements
+First you need to install virtual environment and then libraries from requirements

 LINUX